barricklab/ostir/JOSS_paper/paper.md

 for binding events involved during protein translation initiation.
-This work is derived from the last open source version of the calculator described in Salis 2009, and accuracy of osTIR was benchmarked against the same experimental data with comparable or better accuracy compared to previous works [@Salis:2009; @Na:2010; @Reis:2020; @Bonde:2016].
+This work is derived from the last open source version of the calculator described in Salis 2009, and accuracy of osTIR was benchmarked against the same experimental data with comparable or better accuracy compared to previous works.
+[@Salis:2009; @Na:2010; @Reis:2020; @Bonde:2016].

 `osTIR` was written with a user-friendly interface and high throughput in mind.